-Fi scal Y ear End ded
+Fiscal Y ear End ded

 June 30, 2013 to 2014

-203 2013 2014 Change
+2013 2014 Chang je

 (Dollars in thousands)

-General and administrative \$ 3 262 \$ 4 294 \$ 1 032 31.6%
+General and administrative \$ 3,262 \$ 4,294 \$ 1,032 31.6%

 General and administrative expenses increased by \$1.0 million, or 31.6%, in fiscal 2014 as compared to fiscal 2013, primarily due to a \$0.8 million increase in personnel-related costs as a result of increases in headcount.
 The additional personnel-related costs were primarily the result of our ongoing efforts to enhance the legal, finance, human resources, recruiting and information technology functions required of a growing company.
-We expect to incur additional expenses as a result of operating as a public company, including costs to comply with the Sarbanes-Oxley Act and the rules and regulations applicable to companies listed on the NASDAQ Global Market or the New York Stock Exchange.
+We expect to incur additional expenses as a result of operating as a public company, including costs to comply with the Sarbanes-Oxley Act and the rules and regulations applicable to companies listed on the NASDAQ Global Market.